Working Capital Loans: What They Are & Where To Find Them

 • Poor credit okay

-|Invoice Financing||1% – 6% of the invoice value per month||• Must have unpaid invoices|
+|Invoice Financing:||1%-6% of the invoice value per month||• Must have unpaid invoices|

 Questions To Ask Before You Take Out A Working Capital Loan

 You should never borrow money lightly.
 That’s why it’s important to seriously consider your business’s needs and goals before committing to a loan.
-Ask yourself these questions to determine if a working capital loan is the right solution for your business:
+Ask yourself these questions to determine if taking out a working capital loan is the right solution for your business:

 Have I Explored All Other Options?

 Before jumping into a loan agreement, you may find other ways to solve your business’s cash flow needs.
-Try cutting back unnecessary expenses or give customers incentives to pay invoices quickly.
+Try cutting back on unnecessary expenses or giving customers incentives to pay invoices quickly.
 You may also be able to identify certain inventory items that don’t sell fast enough or cost too much to keep stocked.